-The Clinical Congress now offers researchers the opportunity to present the results of their original, basic science, clinical, education, health sciences and translational research for a poster presentation.
+It is our pleasure to invite you to participate in the Clinical Congress with a poster abstract.
+This is your chance to interact with physicians, surgeons and medical staff and present the results of your original, basic science, clinical, education, health sciences and translational research.
 Posters are a key component of communicating your research and an important element in your medical career.
 Posters, while delivering the same high-quality science, offer a different medium from either oral presentations of published papers and need to be treated accordingly.
 Posters should be considered a snapshot of your work intended to engage colleagues in a dialog about the work and encourage them to learn more.

 Poster Eligibility: Faculty, Clinical Residents and Fellows, Postdoctoral Researchers and Fellows, Md-PhD (medical scientist) Students, Research Staff